DenisTsitsilin/specialist/readme.md

 | lab6 | This lab is an extension of the second lab by adding configuration file `ShapeConfig.class`
 | lab7 | This lab about `JDBC`.
 It is missing, will be added later
 | lab8 | This lab about `Hibernate`.
 Based on `MySQL 8` and Spring Framework 5.3
+| lab9 | This lab about `HttpServlet`.
+This project will be used in next projects.